go-json-experiment/json/proposal.md

 The length returned by `StackIndex` is now a `int64` instead of `int` since the length of a JSON array or object could theoretically exceed `int` when handling JSON in a purely streaming manner.
+The stack depth, however, remains fundamentally limited by the amount of system memory, so an `int` is still an appropriate type.
 ```diff
 -func (e *Encoder) StackIndex(i int) (Kind, int)
 +func (e *Encoder) StackIndex(i int) (Kind, int64)